mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ## Pull requests

 The following list records the project work as of 17 September 2026.
 It includes 37 project contributions: 35 merged and 2 still open.
-An earlier closed bootstrap attempt is intentionally excluded because it was superseded by the merged Library-integration path listed below.

 ### Feature PRs